InquireFirst awards reporting grant to Central American team for regional health project

 A partnership with the Howard Hughes Medical Institute (HHMI) Department of Science Education, our Historias Sin Fronteras project was launched in February and will continue throughout the year with the awarding of four grants to teams of Latin American journalists for cross-border reporting projects.

 The Central American team is led by Marcela Cantero, a science and health journalist with more than 20 years’ reporting experience.
 For 16 years, Cantero reported for La Nación, covering international conferences on cancer, HIV/AIDS and other diseases.
-She now works with La Voz de Guanacaste, the first nonprofit, bilingual newspaper in Costa Rica.
+She is now a contributor to La Voz de Guanacaste, the first nonprofit, bilingual newspaper in Costa Rica.

 Joining Cantero on the team are: